oneananda/AWS_Operations/Learning/AWS Exam Assistance/Amzaon RDS/READMD.md

    **Modifying the existing RDS instance** to enable encryption is not possible.
 RDS instances must be created with encryption at the time of launch.

 - **Option 4:**
-   It�s not possible to **enable encryption on a stopped instance**.
+   It’s not possible to **enable encryption on a stopped instance**.
 You must create a new encrypted instance or snapshot as part of the solution.

 ---